mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/deploy-best-practice/index.md

 # Production DC/OS Agent Node

-The recommendations in this section apply to the DC/OS Agent nodes running the Percona-Server-Mongodb service.
+The recommendations in this section apply to the DC/OS Agent nodes running the Percona-Server-MongoDB service.

 ## Block Device / Storage